alexyin2/Bayesian-in-Python/README.md

 * I'll write down anything that I've learned and thought it was important in this procedure.
 * This practice is based on [LazyProgrammer.me](https://github.com/lazyprogrammer)

+### Before going on Bayesian, we'll first go through the traditional A/B testing in Statistics.
 ***
 ## Student's t-test
 1. We need to know what t-test means in statistics.
 I'll suggest [Wikipedia](https://en.wikipedia.org/wiki/Student%27s_t-test)